biorack/BASTet/doc/custom_analysis.rst

 Some important features of ``omsi_analysis_base``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``omsi.analysis.omsi_analysis_base`` is the base class for all omsi analysis functionality.
-The class provides a large set of functionality designed to facilitate i) storage of analysis data in the omsi HDF5 file format and ii) intergration of new analysis capabilities with the OpenMSI web API and the OpenMSI web-based viewer (see Viewer functions below for details), and iii) support for data provenance.
+The class provides a large set of functionality designed to facilitate i) storage of analysis data in the omsi HDF5 file format and ii) integration of new analysis capabilities with the OpenMSI web API and the OpenMSI web-based viewer (see Viewer functions below for details), iii) support for data provenance, and iv) in combination with the `omsi_analysis_driver` module enable the direct execution of analysis, e.g, from the command line

 Slicing
 """""""